Asynchronous Decentralized Bayesian Optimization for Large Scale Hyperparameter Optimization: Related Work

-The way in which the input point $x$ is selected for evaluation is another bottleneck for scalability.
+The way in which the input point $x$ is selected for evaluation is another bottleneck for scaling the number of workers.
 The selection method comprises an acquisition function that measures how good a point is and a selector that seeks to optimize the acquisition function over $\cX$.
 Typically, when all the parameters are continuous (or if they afford such encoding/transformation), specialized gradient-based optimizers are employed to select the next point.
-However, because of the lack of a closed-form integral for RFR, the mixed-integer nature of the parameter space, the presence of algebraic constraints, and the resulting discontinuity in the search space, such optimizers cannot be employed.
+However, due to RFR not being directly differentiable, the mixed-integer nature of the parameter space, the presence of algebraic constraints, and the resulting discontinuity in the search space, such optimizers cannot be employed.
 While specialized mixed-integer nonlinear solvers for these types of problems do exist, they are computationally expensive and cannot be employed in the fast iterative context required for scaling.
-Therefore, we use a point selection scheme that uses an upper confidence bound (\ucb)~\cite{shahriari_taking_2016} acquisition function on top of a random sample from $\cX$.
+Therefore, we use a point selection scheme with the upper confidence bound (\ucb)~\cite{shahriari_taking_2016} acquisition function on top of a random sample from $\cX$.
 This scheme selects an input point $x$ for evaluation as follows.
 A large number of unevaluated configurations are sampled from the feasible set $\cX$.
 The BO uses a dynamically updated surrogate model $m$ to predict a point estimate (mean value) $\mu(x)$ and variance $\sigma(x)^2$ for each sampled configuration $x$.
-The sampled configurations are then ranked using the \ucb given by
+The sampled configurations are then ranked using the \ucb\ given by

 where $\kappa \geq 0$ is a parameter that controls the trade-off between exploration and exploitation.
 When $\kappa$ is set to zero, the search performs only exploitation (greedy); when $\kappa$ is set to a large value, the search performs stronger exploration.
 A balance between exploration and exploitation is achieved when $\kappa$ is set to an appropriate value, classically $\kappa = 1.96$, which translates into a 95\% confidence interval around the mean estimate when computing \ucb.